• Regulation on Deforestation-free Products (EUDR)

 Q: What are the key requirements of the EUDR?

-A: The EUDR requires that all relevant products comply with three core conditions:
+A: The EUDR requires that all relevant products placed on the EU market comply with three core conditions:

-1. Deforestation-free: The products must be produced on land that was not subject to deforestation or forest degradation after December 31, 2020.
+1. Deforestation-free: The products must be produced on land that was not subject to deforestation or forest degradation after Dec.
+31, 2020.

-2. Legally produced: The products must comply with all relevant laws of the country of production, including land use rights, labor rights, and environmental protection.
+2. Legally produced: The products must comply with all relevant laws of the country of production, including land use rights, labor rights and environmental protection.

 Q: What is a Due Diligence Statement (DDS)?